 Darwin understood that natural selection was an unplanned and undesigned process – because of this an organism’s fate often lay in the hands of chance:

 “A grain in the balance will determine which individual shall live and which shall die, – which variety of species shall increase in number, and which shall decrease, or finally become extinct.”
-(The Origin of Species, Charles Darwin)
+(On the Origin of Species, Charles Darwin)

 Darwin posited natural selection as being an undesigned process, however, he was unsure of whether there might be an overarching goal or purpose to the process of evolution – some ultimate end all life was moving toward- and he never made any clear statement affirming or denying such an idea.

 Yet there were many supporters of Darwin who were unshakeable in their faith that there was a purpose implicit in the process of evolution.